anlaki-py/AkiBot/README.md

 . run.sh
 ```

-> Flask web app will start at http://localhost:8080 and it's a config editor for the bot
+> Flask web app will start at http://127.0.0.1:8080 and it's a config editor for `config/config.json`

 ---